We specialize in designing creative & sustainable landscapes for farms, ranches, & select residential projects.

 Sam Dabney has spent 20 years in the design industry and is also an accomplished artist — two pursuits that continually inspire and reinforce each other.

-She has contributed in key roles to multiple award-winning projects including Houston’s 1,500-acre Memorial Park and the Tower of Voices at the 9/11 Flight 93 National Memorial while at NBW.
+She has studied under and worked with many innovative designers and artists including Thomas Woltz of NBW, Mikyoung Kim, Michael Blier, Patricia Algara of BASE Landscape Architects, and John Carney and the partners of CLB Architects.
+She’s contributed in key roles to multiple award-winning projects including Houston’s 1,500-acre Memorial Park and the Tower of Voices at the 9/11 Flight 93 National Memorial while at NBW.
 (See awards section for a complete list.)

 Sam was raised in the vast landscapes of Colorado, Texas, and Montana.
 As an adult with a sense of adventure and curiosity, she has lived in Switzerland, Vermont, Madagascar, Jackson Hole WY, NYC, Dubai, Qatar, Rhode Island, and California.
 Sam now lives in Charlottesville, Virginia with her daughter and their animals.
+When not in Virginia, they can often be found hiking and skiing in the mountains around Bozeman, Montana.

 EDUCATION: